 The nearest Tube station to the Harrow Campus is Northwick Park on the Metropolitan line, about 20 minutes away from Baker Street Tube station in central London.

 Overlooking green open spaces and playing fields, Harrow-on-the-Hill is a perfectly preserved Victorian village situated on a hill overlooking London.

-The Harrow Campus is the base for the School of Media, Arts and Design.
+The Harrow Campus is the base for the Faculty of Media, Arts and Design.

 A short bus ride takes you into Harrow and its lively town centre, where students can find a wide range of shops, an art centre and a multiplex cinema.